 - Can you afford to retire or do you need to keep working?

 That all depends on how much money you think you will need in retirement.
 This will be different for everyone.

-Speak to one of our licensed financial adviser to determine what is suitable for you.
+You should speak to one of our licensed financial advisors to determine what is suitable for you.

 ¹ Social security amount effective from 20 March 2011 and includes the pension supplement.

 Book a time with one of our financial planners to discuss your options.

 If you would like to arrange an appointment to plan your future, please call us on on 1300 880 100.